ssumathe/saurabhoncloud/content/posts/aws-glue-mongodb-ec2-connection-issue.md

 Attach this **Network connection** to the Glue job.

----

-## Result

-✅ Glue job connected to MongoDB successfully
+I was able to connect to MongoDB successfully with this approach.
-✅ No timeout issues
-✅ No MongoDB-specific connector required

 ---